artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 ```

 The format for each pair is `[tag]: [Name]; [email-prefix]`.
 This works in combination with the `email:domain` as
 the default email address host for someone.
-So it would infer that Craig Spaeth's email is `craig@artsymail.com`.
+So it would infer that Ash Furrow's email is `ash@artsymail.com`.
 If they've not set up that email yet, then you can use `email_addresses:` to provide overrides.

 Now your config is set up, you can start using it.
 In your terminal you can use `git duet ot af` to start a session